vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

  * Reduced surface area for basic span operations.
 Without this feature, you must use the span api, which has lifecycle commands that could be used incorrectly.
 By only exposing scope, tag, and log functionality, you can collaborate without accidentally breaking span lifecycle.
  * Collaboration with runtime generated code.
 With libraries such as Spring Data and Feign, the implementations of interfaces are generated at runtime.
 Consequently, span wrapping of objects was tedious.
 Now you can provide annotations over interfaces and the arguments of those interfaces.

-Once you have Spring Cloud Sleuth on the CLASSPATH, it will automatically instrument common communication channels such as:
+Once you have Spring Cloud Sleuth on the classpath, it will automatically instrument common communication channels such as:

   * Messaging like Kafka or RabbitMQ
   * HTTP headers via WebMVC and WebFlux controllers